lessthanoptimal/BoofCV/README.md

 --------------|---------------------------------------------------------------------
-all           | Absolutely everything android       | Useful functions for working inside of Android devices. applet        | Code for using BoofCV inside a Java applet. javacv        | [JavaCV](https://github.com/bytedeco/javacv) is a wrapper around OpenCV and FFMPEG for reading video files. jcodec        | [JCodec](http://jcodec.org/) is a pure Java video reader/writer. openkinect    | Used the [Kinect](http://openkinect.org) RGB-D sensor with BoofCV.
+all           | Absolutely everything android       | Useful functions for working inside of Android devices. javacv        | [JavaCV](https://github.com/bytedeco/javacv) is a wrapper around OpenCV and FFMPEG for reading video files. jcodec        | [JCodec](http://jcodec.org/) is a pure Java video reader/writer. openkinect    | Used the [Kinect](http://openkinect.org) RGB-D sensor with BoofCV.
 WebcamCapture | A few functions that make [WebcamCapture](http://webcam-capture.sarxos.pl/) even easier to use.

 ## New to Java?